Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Computational Framework

 \subsection{Model Training}

-All models were trained under both high-data and low-data regimes, based on the full TiO$_2$ dataset.
-In the high-data regime, the dataset was partitioned into an 80\% training set, a 10\% validation set for hyperparameter optimization, and a 10\% test set for performance evaluation.
+All models were trained under both high-data and low-data regimes, for the TiO$_2$ dataset, and under only high-data regime for QM7 datasets.
+In the high-data regime, each dataset was partitioned into an 80\% training set, a 10\% validation set for hyperparameter optimization, and a 10\% test set for performance evaluation.
 In the low-data regime, the test set remained fixed, while only 20\% of the entire dataset was used for training and validation (with an 80/20 split within that subset).